zzhang10/How-Birdy-/README.md

 into a smaller positive integer.

 ### What if the courses change?
 The courses may change from year to year.
-For the future academic years, you may change the number in line 36:
+For future academic years, you may change the number in line 36:
 ```python
 base_url="""http://www.ucalendar.uwaterloo.ca/1920/COURSE/course-"""
 ```
 into the corresponding academic year.
-For example, 1920 means that the scraper is collecting data from the 2019-20 school year.
-Next year you may replace it with 2021.
+For example, 1920 means the scraper is collecting data from the 2019-20 school year.
+Next year you may want to replace it with 2021.

 #### Note: the program uses the APIs Selenium Webdriver (Chrome), Pandas, and BeautifulSoup4.
-Make sure you have those installed.
+Make sure you have these installed.